200202087/Airport-Control-System-Simulation/README.md

 - `main.c`: The main source code file containing all the functions and logic for the simulation.
 - `input.txt`: Input file containing the flight data (to be created by the user).
 - `output.txt`: Output file where the results of the simulation are written.
+- `main.exe`: The compiled executable of the project.
+- `main.o`: The object file generated during compilation.
+- `bekleme.txt`: An additional file used in the project.
+- `AirportSystemRep.pdf`: A PDF report detailing the project.

 ## Function Descriptions